 He just doesn't.

-Spencer Davis group.
+Spencer Davis Group.

-Rush Limboy, your host for life on the EIB network, Chris in Omaha.
+Rush Limboy, your host for life on the EIB Network, Chris in Omaha.

 Glad you called, sir.

-I appreciate your patience in waiting.
+I appreciate your patience and waiting.

 Yeah.

-Um liberal elitist who every response kept calling you by your first name and was determined uh to let you know that we're just losing this war no matter what.
+I want to respond to the caller of the last hour, liberal elitist who every response kept calling you by your first name and was determined to let you know that we're just losing this war no matter what.

-Yeah, and you made a great uh football analogy about how he would just quit, you know, first quarter, down a couple touchdowns.
+Yeah, and you made a great football analogy about how he would just quit, you know, first quarter, down a couple touchdowns.

-Uh there was a movie, I I want to say any given Sunday.
+There was a movie, I want to say any given Sunday, but that's beside the point.

 He pulls a gun out and shoots the guy in the head and kills him.